 Supply chain management in 2020 was severely challenged by the COVID-19 outbreak.
-Although select segments of some production flows saw improvement in 2021, the entire process still faces seemingly impossible challenges in 2022.
-We'll look at a few of those challenges to supply chain management all businesses will wrestle with during 2022, from the acquisition of basic materials, the transformation into goods and services, and the delivery to end consumers.
+Although select segments of some production flows saw improvement in 2021, the entire process still faces seemingly impossible challenges.
+We'll look at a few of those challenges to supply chain management all businesses will wrestle with, from the acquisition of basic materials, the transformation into goods and services, and the delivery to end consumers.

 Table of Contents: